harryking585/WC_DA/README.md

 the pre-determined timer.
 The difficulty of the instance grows exponentially as players tackle higher instances.

 For example: The difficulty difference between a Mythic+2 and a Mythic+3 is small compared to the difference between a Mythic+4 and a Mythic+5.

+Enhancement => Cross-Seasonal Progression.
+Stack your performance from a season by season basis up against each other to see how much you've improved.